ethanECE/Nestro503/README.md

 - 👋 Hi, I’m Erwan alias @Nestro503
-- 👀 I’m interested in
+- 🏠 I'm come from La Bouilladisse near to Marseille
+- 🎂 I was born 1st May 2004
 - 🌱 I’m currently learning in ECE at the Lyon campus
+- 👀 I’m interested in science, music and sport
+- 👨‍🎓 Later I want to work like ingeneer to develop new energies ⚡
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on programation project
 - 📫 How to reach me : erwan.relliaud@edu.ece.fr

 <!---